AStA-HTWG-Konstanz/AStA-HTWG-Konstanz.github.io/source/index.html.md

 ```

 #### Response
-Returns opening hours, menu and specials as JSON
+Returns opening hours, menu and specials as JSON.
+If the Endlicht is closed startTime and EndTime are **0**.